 We've sealed and painted walls with non-toxic and biodegradable products produced by local small businesses.
 We've used natural fabrics and materials for our furnishings, furniture and linen.
 In addition to all the inherent "passive solar" design of the house itself, we further reduce electricity consumption with a solar geyser, ensuring (in our climate) that we don't need to use much grid electricity for heating water.
 We recycle house waste, be it paper/cardboard, tins, plastics or glass; we use energy-efficient lightbulbs.
 We do not buy or cook meat for guests or our family and attempt to be conscious about the origins of most items we purchase.
 We have installed a locally-produced grey water system that recycles our washing water into the garden.
 We use locally produced biodegradable/organic cleaning products and toiletries in our accommodation.
 We do not provide quickly redundant newspapers to guests, but rather a back stock of magazines and books on relevant environmental/holistic subjects (including the "Cape Town Green Map" providing information on how to have a good green holiday)!
 The house design also incorporates certain principles from ancient Indian "Vastu" architecture, which are intended to promote peacefulness in the house and radiate it out into the community!
-Our garden "fence", in an area that needs a certain level of security, is constructed from recycled tyres which have acted as "pots" for a variety of indigenous and water-wise plants to make an ingenious hedge.
+We have installed a water tank and use grey water in various forms to be responsible in the drier climate of today's Cape.
 We have aimed to create a home that is aesthetically beautiful and harmonious and has a positive impact on our environment!

-In the future we intend to further improve our electricity and water saving through installation of water tanks and, as finances permit, domestic renewable energy generators (like wind turbines).
+In the future we intend to further improve our electricity saving through installation of domestic renewable energy generators (like wind turbines).
 We also have the option to create a "green roof" carbon sink on top of our house and, given time and space, this is certainly in our future plans.

 Economic / Social Matters

-We are a small South African family-run B&B, who make use of local labour and skills during our construction phases (recently and in the future) and providing training where we can.
-We provide an organic breakfast to guests, ingredients for which are sourced locally as far as possible.
+We are a small South African family-run organisation, who make use of local labour and skills during our construction phases (recently and in the future) and providing training where we can.
 As stated above, we also furnish the house and accommodation with natural/organic/local materials (including locally-produced furniture made from cleared alien trees).
 We provide customised tours Western Cape destinations that are off-the-beaten track and usually have a substantial environmental/cultural/spiritual component, according to our clients' wishes, (registered tour guide in-house) but always use registered township local guides to guide township sections of tours, to ensure benefits to those local communities.
 We can also advise on other tourism industry products that are as "conscious" as we aim to be.
 We endeavour to find similar businesses in other parts of the region for our responsible guests to enjoy and support.